-One day I wanted to paint like stained glass.
+One day I wanted to paint like stained glass with 3D liner.
 Actually, I’ve tried glass painting in my college days.
 But I don’t want to purchase whole set of glass painting gear at this point.
 I wanted to try using what I have on hand, oil paint and medium.

 Well, the painting part was straightforward since oil paint can blend smoothly.
 However I had to experiment my way for the 3D liner at last.
 The liner was the top layer.
 So it had to be oil based.
 My initial thought was making a icing like mixture and squeezing it onto canvas.
 I got some cellophane wrappers and rolled them into henna cone.